 This estate in north Suffolk is on the River Dove, and snowdrops spring up across the 2000 acres of parkland each year in late Jan.
 There are over 12 miles of walking tracks to choose from as well as a walled garden.

 Bury’s Nowton Park is better known for its host of golden daffodils each year, but it also does a pretty good job when it comes to snowdrops too.
 The park is spread over 200 acres and there’s plenty to keep kids amused while you admire the snowdrops.

 Here’s a couple of fun facts for you: Bradfield Woods is one of the finest examples of ancient forest in Britain and snowdrops are just one of 370 species of plant that grows here.
 There are a number of walks (around 5 miles of trails) that cross cross the woods so you can discover the carpets of snowdrops.

 Blakenham Woodland Garden, Ipswich, Suffolk

 This six-acre area of woodland is full of unusual specimens that held a specific personal resonance for former owner and MP Michael Blakenham.
-The gardens don’t open until later on in the year, but they are aiming to hold the annual ‘In celebration of Snowdrops’ Day 16 Feb 2020.
+The gardens don’t open until later on in the year, but annual snowdrop celebration days are held in Feb, check website for details. .